mahdi1297/picChers-old-/README.md

 ### Installation and setup

-First, clone the repo or download manually. then:
+First, clone the repo or download manually and download MongodbCompass on your system.
+then:

 ```sh
 npm install